Aziz Dweik: 2012 arrest and release

 On 19 January 2012, while traveling to Hebron, Dweik was arrested by the Israeli Army at a checkpoint outside the Palestinian village of Jaba' located between Ramallah and Jerusalem.
 According to witnesses, he was blindfolded, handcuffed and taken to an unknown location.
 Israel stated his detainment was due to "involvement in terrorist attacks."
 The BBC's Jerusalem correspondent Wyre Davies said Dweik's arrest will be seen by "many" as "further proof that Israel is pursuing a policy of restricting the movements of senior Palestinian figures."
 Hamas claimed that Israel made the arrest in order to hinder unity negotiations between their organization and rival Fatah.
-Duweik was placed under six months' Administrative detention without trial or charge.
+Duweik was placed under six months' administrative detention without trial or charge.

 On 20 July, Dweik was released by the Israeli authorities and received by fellow lawmakers at the Beit Sira checkpoint.
 The following day he received a phone call from the then President of Egypt Mohammed Morsi congratulating him on his release.
 Dweik was "honored" to receive the call, stating that it represented the post-Arab Spring era.

 2014 arrest

-Dweik was arrested by the Israelis again on 16 June 2014, following the kidnapping and murder of three Israeli teens.
+Dweik was arrested by the Israelis again on 16 June 2014, following the kidnapping and murders of three Israeli teenagers.
 He was released on 9 June 2015.

 Since 2015

-Hamas recognized Dweik as the interim President of the Palestinian National Authority and of the State of Palestine from 15 January 2009, when the elected term of Mahmoud Abbas officially expired, until 2 June 2014, when Hamas and Fatah agreed on the establishment of a national unity government under Abbas as President.
+Hamas recognized Dweik as the Interim President of the Palestinian National Authority and of the State of Palestine from 15 January 2009, when the elected term of Mahmoud Abbas officially expired, until 2 June 2014, when Hamas and Fatah agreed on the establishment of a national unity government under Abbas as President.

 In October 2023, amidst the Gaza war, Aziz Dweik, who was then living in the West Bank, was arrested by the Israel Defense Forces.